IBMSpectrumComputing/lsf-kubernetes/doc/LSF_Operator/README-pod-sched.md

 - topologyKey: node
   taskTile: #tasks_per_topology
 ```
-To use the topology keys, you must define the following host based resources in your LSF configuration files.
+To use the topology keys, you must define the following host-based resources in your LSF configuration files.
 Examples are as follows.

 lsf.shared: